-In 1925, one of the magazine ads used by Listerine mouthwash titled "Often a bridesmaid but never a bride" featured a sad-faced yet fetching young woman.
+But the phrase entered the common parlance not through this musical tune, but through print advertisements run by Listerine brand mouthwash beginning in 1925 that were titled "Often a bridesmaid but never a bride" and featured a sad-faced yet fetching young woman.
 The text touting the use of Listerine to combat bad breath began "Edna's case was a really pathetic one.
 Like every woman, her primary ambition was to marry.
 Most of the girls of her set were married — or about to be.
 Yet no one possessed more grace or charm or loveliness than she.
 And as her birthdays crept towards that tragic thirty-mark, marriage seemed farther from her life than ever.
 She was often a bridesmaid but never a bride."

 That early advertisement launched a saying that continues to carry on strongly into the

 Listerine, by the way, did more than merely bestow upon the English language a lasting turn of phrase.
 Prior to its being marketed as a breath freshener (its earlier uses were to sterilize gauze bandages, clean floors, irrigate nasal passages, and the product was even touted as both baldness and gonorrhea cures), folks weren't overly concerned about their bad breath.
 Only a series of Listerine print ads (including "Often a bridesmaid but never a bride") prompted consumers to buy mouth rinses to combat their halitosis.

 Elliott, Stuart.
 "Listerine Has Been Rejuvenated By Its Minty Line Extension."

 Twitchell, James.
 Twenty Ads That Shook the World.